a2stuff/a2d/res/notes/testplan.md

 * Repeat the following, with a volume icon (A), an open volume window (B) with a folder icon (C), and a window for that folder (D).
   * Drag a file from another volume onto A. Verify that B activates and refreshes, and that B's used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
   * Drag a file from another volume onto B. Verify that B activates and refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
-  * Copy a file from another volume onto B using File > Copy a File....
+  * Copy a file from another volume onto B using File > Copy To....
 Verify that B activates and refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
   * Drag a file from another volume onto D. Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Copy file from another volume onto D using File > Copy File....
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file from B to the trash.
 Verify that B refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
-  * Delete a file from B using File > Delete a File....
+  * Delete a file from B using File > Delete.
 Verify that B refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
   * Drag a file from D to the trash.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
-  * Delete a file from D using File > Delete a File....
+  * Delete a file from D using File > Delete.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Duplicate a file in D using File > Duplicate....
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file in B onto C while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file in B onto D while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.